vuejs/awesome-vue/README.md

 - [vue-check-view](https://github.com/vtimofeev/vue-check-view) - A plugin that checks if element is in viewport.
 Fast, small, has no dependencies, live demo.
 - [vue-stickto](https://github.com/JALBAA/vue-stickto) - A vue directive that support multiple DOM nodes stick to top automatically
 - [vue2-scrollspy](https://github.com/ibufu/vue2-scrollspy) - A scrollspy plugin and animated scroll-to.
+- [v-intersect](https://github.com/kholid060/v-intersect) - A vue directive and component that detect element when it's visible or hidden on viewport

 *Customize the scroll behavior*